An Effective Version of the $p$-Curvature Conjecture for Order One Differential Equations: Introduction

 \paragraph{Structure of the Paper.} In Section~\ref{sec:Reduction} we revisit Honda's proof of the $p$-curvature conjecture for order one differential equations by investigating its equivalence with Kronecker's Theorem in view of effective aspects.
 Relying on Theorem~\ref{thm:intro1}, we give a proof of Theorem~\ref{thm:intro2}, with the exception of the stated computational complexity.
 In Section~\ref{sec:comparison} we discuss different effective approaches to the $p$-curvature conjecture for order one equations.
 The proof of Theorem~\ref{thm:intro1} takes up the entirety of Section~\ref{sec:effectiveKronecker}, in which we adapt the Chudnovskys' proof of Kronecker's Theorem.
 Afterwards, in Section~\ref{sec:algo}, we describe an algorithm that decides the algebraicity of the solution of an order one differential equation using the computation of $p$-curvatures.
 Its complexity estimate, worked out in Proposition~\ref{prop:complexity} finishes the proof of Theorem~\ref{thm:intro2}.
 Finally, in the last section, Section~\ref{sec:implementation}, we discuss our implementation of this algorithm in SageMath.

-\paragraph{Acknowledgments.} We are indebted to Alin Bostan, for his continuous support, for lots of insightful discussions and for many useful references.
-We thank Markus Reibnegger for his interest in the work, for pointing out crucial references, and for fruitful discussions.
+\paragraph{Acknowledgments.} We are indebted to Alin Bostan, for his continuous support, for lots of insightful discussions and for many useful references, and to Rapha\"el Pagès for pointing out a serious flaw in Lemma~\ref{lem:binomred} in an earlier version of this text, and for his help with repairing it.
+Moreover, we thank Markus Reibnegger for his interest in the work, for pointing out crucial references, and for fruitful discussions.

 The first-named author was funded by a DOC Fellowship (27150) of the \href{https://www.oeaw.ac.at/en/}{Austrian Academy of Sciences (ÖAW)} at the University of Vienna.
 The second-named author was funded by a CNRS MITI grant.
 Both authors were supported by the French–Austrian project EAGLES (ANR-22-CE91-0007 \& FWF grant \href{https://doi.org/10.55776/I6130}{10.55776/I6130}).